 What is Ljubljana like for vegans?
-It still has a long way to go when it comes to catering for us, but follow this guide to find some great places to eat.
+Follow this guide to find some great vegan-friendly places to eat.

-I’m not sure if the city is known for culinary excellence, but it should be – they seem to know how to make and serve great food.
+I’m not sure if Ljubljana is known for culinary excellence, but it should be – they seem to know how to make and serve great food!

 It’s not too big, but the space is beautifully designed and really quite elegant.